podegard89/extra-assignment4-instructions/README.md

 These instructions are extra tips/steps to help you out with part 3, specifically the part "Updating `HomeController`"!

 You should have already refactored the `Employer` and `Job` classes to build a Many to One/One to Many relationship between them and extended `AbstractEntity` to the `Job` class in the previous parts.

+If you haven't yet, make sure to use `mappedBy` as part of the `@OneToMany` annotation instead of doing a whole `@JoinColumn` annotation.
+Reference this link to see how `mappedBy` is used with `@OneToMany`: https://education.launchcode.org/java-web-development/chapters/orm-relationships/one-to-many.html#model-configuration.
+This annotation goes on the `List<Job> jobs` field you would have created as part of this step already.

 Now it's time to update the `HomeController`!
 If you haven't reached this yet, these instructions won't mean much to you.